kikipet/HALO/meeting-7-14-19.md

 ### Python

 I've got all of the programs *written* but I don't know if they're going to work right off the bat.
+(The accelerometer and camera work.)
 I have already pointed out some things that will need to be changed in the program files.

 I know Talal at least knows a programming language (Java I think).
 Basically, what you need to know:
 1. no semicolons